AdguardTeam/AdGuardHome/AGHTechDoc.md

 DHCP leases are used in several ways by DNS module.

-* For "A" DNS reqeust we reply with an IP address leased by our DHCP server.
+* For "A" DNS request we reply with an IP address leased by our DHCP server.

 		< A bills-notebook.lan.
 		> A bills-notebook.lan. = 192.168.1.100